 Family allowances: The child must be younger than age 16 (age 17 if an apprentice, age 20 if a student or disabled).
-The insured must have been employed for at least six consecutive months with at least 20 days or 133 hours of work a month or be the widow of an insured person, or be receiving an old-age or disability pension.
+The insured must have at least six consecutive months of employment with at least 20 days or 133 hours of work a month; or be the widow of an insured person or an old-age or disability pensioner.